The density of states method for symplectic gauge theories at finite temperature: Outlook

 We performed our numerical studies on a number of lattices with different volumes.
 For each, we rerun the LLR algorithm with several different choices of the extent of the subinterval, $\Delta u_p$, used in defining the log-linear approximation, $\tilde{\rho}$, to the true density of states of the theory, $\rho$.
 We then performed two extrapolations.
 For each lattice volume, we combined all the measurements obtained with different extent of the subintervals, $\Delta_{u_p}$, and extrapolated to the limit $\Delta u_p\rightarrow 0$, so that $\tilde{\rho}\rightarrow \rho$.
 We then considered the thermodynamic limit: holding fixed the temporal extent of the lattice, $N_t=4$, we extrapolated all the measurements to the infinite volume limit in spatial extent, $N_s\rightarrow +\infty$.

-We obtained four determinations of the critical coupling in the $Sp(4)$ lattice gauge theory, for $N_t=4$, in $1+3$ dimensions, which we repeat here: \beqs \beta_C(f)&=&7.340089(8)\nonumber\,,\\ \beta_C(C_V)&=&7.340018(7)\nonumber\,,\\ \beta_C(B_V)&=&7.340019(7)\nonumber\,,\\ \beta_C(\chi_l)&=&7.340052(8)\nonumber\,. \eeqs The labels of the four determinations refer to the different observables used in the extraction of the critical coupling.
+We obtained four determinations of the critical coupling in the $Sp(4)$ lattice gauge theory, for $N_t=4$, in $1+3$ dimensions, which we repeat here: \beqs \beta_C(f)&=&7.340089(8)(2)\nonumber\,,\\ \beta_C(C_V)&=&7.340018(7)(5)\nonumber\,,\\ \beta_C(B_V)&=&7.340019(7)(5)\nonumber\,,\\ \beta_C(\chi_l)&=&7.340052(8)(4)\nonumber\,. \eeqs The labels of the four determinations refer to the different observables used in the extraction of the critical coupling.
 Our results are compatible with early measurement found in the literature, $\beta_C=7.339(1)$~\cite{Holland:2003kg}.
 But the statistical error, which is obtained by repeating the LLR measurement with $n_R$ replicas, and then bootstrapping the results, is two orders of magnitudes smaller than that quoted in the literature, which demonstrates the potential of the LLR method as a precision tool.
-We also measured, for $N_t=4$, the infinite-volume extrapolations \beqs \lim_{N_t/N_s\rightarrow 0} \Delta \langle u_p \rangle_{\beta_C} &=& 0.002468(13)\,,\nonumber\\ \lim_{N_t/N_s\rightarrow 0} \tilde{I} &=& 0.01718(32)\,.\nonumber \eeqs These two quantities, discussed in the body of the paper, are related to latent heat and interface tension.
+We also measured, for $N_t=4$, the infinite-volume extrapolations \beqs \lim_{N_t/N_s\rightarrow 0} \Delta \langle u_p \rangle_{\beta_C} &=& 0.002468(13)(1)\,,\nonumber\\ \lim_{N_t/N_s\rightarrow 0} \tilde{I} &=& 0.01718(32)(1)\,.\nonumber \eeqs These two quantities, discussed in the body of the paper, are related to latent heat and interface tension.

 However, the flexibility and precision provided by the LLR algorithm also ended up exposing the presence of unknown systematics in the infinite-volume extrapolations.
 In particular, the four determinations of $\beta_C$ are not compatible with one another, within statistical errors.
-The systematic uncertainty can be almost an order of magnitude larger than the statistical one.
-This is then the first target of future high precision studies.
+The systematic uncertainty as estimated in this work (see Appendices ~\ref{App:DELim} and ~\ref{App:Systematic}) only partially addresses the discrepancy.
+Resolving the latter is then the first target of future high precision studies.
 We envision to use a combination of large volumes to gain better control on the approach to the thermodynamic limit, in the four observables of interest.

 The next step requires to remove discretisation effects, and extrapolate to the continuum limit.
 To this purpose, we envision repeating the same analysis, with different choices of $N_t$, and combine the results.
 At the time of writing this paper, we have started exploratory runs for $N_t=5$---see some preliminary results in Appendix~\ref{App:Nt5}.
 This programme is going to be computationally challenging, as resolving the critical region near the transition for large choices of $N_t$ requires performing the whole LLR study with increasingly large spatial volumes, $N_s^3$.